aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 # proxy_password: <str>
 ```

 `cv_deploy` role can also discover proxy server settings using environment variables.
-Please refer to the [Proxy server support in cv_deploy](../../../../../docs/howto/cv_deploy/proxy.md) how-to guide for additional details.
+Please refer to the [Proxy Server Support in cv_deploy](../../../../../docs/howto/cv_deploy/proxy.md) how-to guide for additional details.

 ## Steps to create service accounts on CloudVision